• Skip to main content

 5. If you cannot guess the creation date, click on Try another way for the third time.
 You will be asked a few other questions related to your account.

-The resolutions to the Account Recovery process
+The resolutions to the Gmail Password Recovery process

-1. You are recognized as the owner of the account and you are allowed to reset your password.
+1. You are recognized as the owner of the account, and you are allowed to reset your password.

 2. Google recognized something and wants to ask a few more questions.
 They will ask you to provide an e-mail address you have access to, old or new.
 This is where a real Google employee will review your case, and contact you using the e-mail you gave.
-Expect the process to take between two day and a week.
+Expect the process to take between two days and a week.
 There’s no guaranteed time since they’re doing you a favor.
 Keep checking the Inbox and Spam folders.

 3. Google couldn’t verify this account belongs to you.
 This is in case you weren’t able to answer any questions.
 Even if it is your account, put yourself in Google’s shoes.
 If the person didn’t know a thing except for the e-mail address, would you have allowed them to access the account?
 It’s easy to conclude that they have your best interest at heart and are protecting you, even though it feels like a punishment.